adibarra/HCR-CNN/README.md

 ## Datasets

-- The [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset is a collection of 28x28 pixel grayscale images of handwritten digits (0-9).
+- The [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset is a collection of 28x28 pixel grayscale images of handwritten digits (10 classes: 0-9).
 The dataset contains 60,000 training images and 10,000 test images.

-- The [EMNIST Digits](https://www.tensorflow.org/datasets/catalog/emnist) dataset is an extension of the MNIST dataset that contains 28x28 pixel grayscale images of handwritten digits (0-9).
+- The [EMNIST Digits](https://www.tensorflow.org/datasets/catalog/emnist) dataset is an extension of the MNIST dataset that contains 28x28 pixel grayscale images of handwritten digits (10 classes: 0-9).
 The dataset contains 240,000 training images and 40,000 test images.

-- The [EMNIST Letters](https://www.tensorflow.org/datasets/catalog/emnist) dataset is an extension of the MNIST dataset that contains 28x28 pixel grayscale images of handwritten letters (A-Z).
-The dataset contains 88,800 training images and 14,800 test images.
+- The [EMNIST Balanced](https://www.tensorflow.org/datasets/catalog/emnist) dataset is an extension of the MNIST dataset that contains 28x28 pixel grayscale images of handwritten digits and letters (47 classes: 0-9, A-Z, a-h, n, q, r, t).
+The dataset contains 112,800 training images and 18,800 test images.

 ## Methodology